e2eSolutionArchitect/academy/bootcamp/cloud-weekend-for-beginners.md

 - This training program is ***in-person***.
 - Total 2 classes.
 Each class length is 3 hours.
+- Light refreshments can be available in session.
 - Class schedule will be published to registered candidates prior to the program start date.
 - Classes may not be recorded.
 Please make notes.
 - This program doesn't include any dedicated study material.
 Maxium whiteboard session, hands-on instruction and interactive discussion.